Estimated read time: 6 minutes

 The importance of proper word usage is a topic that doesn’t seem to get talked about enough so let’s discuss it here today.
 Getting word usage correct can help companies create content that stands out and has a chance to perform.

-My thinking about word usage specifically was prompted by two episodes of The Business Storytelling Show.
+We discussed word usage specifically on two episodes of The Business Storytelling Show.
 One was with Rob Reinalda, who wrote: “Why editors drink.”
-The other is with Grammar Girl Mignon Fogarty.
+The other was with Grammar Girl Mignon Fogarty.
 She addresses word usage often on her podcast and in her grammar book.

 What is word usage?